poissonconsulting/extras/cran-comments.md

 ## CRAN Issues

 Fixed the following error by conditionally skipping tests that rely on packages listed in suggests, if those packages are not installed.
+After review, also decided to remove the dependency to the 'aods3' package.

 ══ Failed tests ════════════════════════════════════════════════════════════════
 ── Error ('test-log-lik.R:184:3'): beta_binom log_lik ──────────────────────────